Aeneas, Anchises, and Ascanius

-The figures of Aeneas and Anchises – and with them, the union of youth and old age – are seen in connection to the political role of Pope’s nephew, Scipione Borghese.
+The figures of Aeneas and Anchises – and with them, the union of youth and old age – are seen in connection to the political role of the Pope’s nephew, Scipione Borghese.
 He was able to support his elderly uncle.
-Moreover, in the 17th-century, doubts were raised to the artwork’s authorship: the German artist and writer Joachim von Sandrart assigned the sculpture to Pietro Bernini and his sons, while Domenico Bernini attributed it to his father, Gian Lorenzo, as did Bernini’s biographer, Filippo Baldinucci.
-Art historians discussed this question from the end of the 19th century to the mid-20th century until an archive document that prooves Gian Lorenzo Bernini’s work was found.
+Moreover, in the 17th century, doubts were raised about the artwork’s authorship: the German artist and writer Joachim von Sandrart assigned the sculpture to Pietro Bernini and his sons, while Domenico Bernini attributed it to his father, Gian Lorenzo, as did Bernini’s biographer, Filippo Baldinucci.
+Art historians discussed this question from the end of the 19th century to the mid-20th century until an archive document proving Gian Lorenzo Bernini’s work was found.

 The sculptural group is made of white marble.
 Its height is 220 cm and the pedestal’s height is 113 cm